Updated: Feb 28

-Healthy eating habits are well known to have a positive effect on fertility outcomes, as a wholefood diet with fresh, seasonal, organic (where possible) produce will ensure a wide variety of nutrients that are required for healthy sperm and eggs.
+Healthy eating habits are well known to have a positive effect on fertility outcomes, as a whole food diet with fresh, seasonal, organic (where possible) produce will ensure a wide variety of nutrients that are required for healthy sperm and eggs.
+One of the easiest ways to ensure this is by making a daily fertility smoothie.

 Throwing all the goodness into your smoothie for the day will provide a synergistic blend of the appropriate vitamins and minerals needed for healthy conception.